arob0017/README-generator/README.md

 | Node.js     | JavaScript runtime built on Chrome's V8 JavaScript engine       | https://nodejs.org/en/                 |
 | Inquirer.js | A collection of common interactive command line user interfaces | https://www.npmjs.com/package/inquirer |

-## Installation
+## Installation :hammer:

 1. Download a copy of this repository
+2. Make sure you have Node.js and npm installed
+    * Install necessary npm packages via `npm install`
-2. Navigate to the file location of the downloaded repository using the command line
+3. Navigate to the file location of the downloaded repository using the command line
-3. Run `node index.js`
+4. Run `node index.js`
-4. After completion, a **sample-README.md** file should appear within the directory
+5. After completion, a **sample-README.md** file should appear within the directory

 ## Usage